annepinson/assignement-polygon/src/README.md

 - `/api/post/:id`: Fetch a single post by its `id`
 - `/api/feed`: Fetch all _published_ posts
 - `/api/filterPosts?searchString={searchString}`: Filter posts by `title` or `content`
+- `/api/session`: fetch an user by his email
+  - Body:
+    - `email: String` (required): The email address of the user we search for

 ### `POST`